-Although Chef Shuzo Kishida have moved his 3-Michelin-starred restaurant Quintessence to Shinagawa, the former cous chef Keiichi Terada took over the empty space in Shirokanedai (白金台) and opened Tirpse.
-Tirpse, or 'esprit' adversely, offers fine modern French food follows the esprit of Quitenssence.
+After the famous Chef Shuzo Kishida has moved his 3-Michelin-starred restaurant Quintessence to Shinagawa, the former cous chef Keiichi Terada took over the empty space in Shirokanedai (白金台) and opened Tirpse.
+Tirpse, or 'esprit' adversely, offers fine modern French food follows the esprit of Quintenssence.

 Visited: Oct.30.2015 (Dinner)